Go to Otus

 1. Mastery Settings

-In the Standards Gradebook, many districts have multiple Mastery Settings enabled.
+Many districts have multiple Mastery Settings enabled in the standards view.
 You may see options such as Mean, Mode, Most Recent, Highest, and Decaying Average.
 Each of these options will calculate the standards data differently.
 Ensure you are viewing the gradebook using the same Mastery Setting that your district had selected when running the report cards.

 2. Additional Filters